kjolley/BIGSdb_documentation/installation.rst

       * You may not wish to do this! - It allows the curator of any database with this permission to change the details of a user that may be used on other databases on the site.

+5. HTML header files can be defined for use when bigsdb.pl or bigscurate.pl are called withouth a database configuration, such as when a user is registering or modifying their user details.
+These files, site_header.html, site_footer.html, site_curate_header.html and site_curate_footer.html should be placed in the root directory of the web site.

 .. _delete-temp-files: